shamy18/Operating-systems-sim/README.md

-Multilevel Feedback Queue Scheduling with Process Synchronization This project simulates a basic operating system environment that handles multiple processes arriving at different times, utilizing a Multilevel Feedback Queue Scheduling Algorithm.
+Multilevel Feedback Queue Scheduling with Process Synchronization.

+This project simulates a basic operating system environment that handles multiple processes arriving at different times, utilizing a Multilevel Feedback Queue Scheduling Algorithm.
 The system efficiently manages process execution, memory allocation, and synchronization of critical resources using mutexes.

 Key Features: